cybnity/foundation/implementations-line/cockpit-foundations/web-reactive-frontend/doc/designview-ui-layer.md

 Several packages are implemented to organize the components (e.g specification elements, implementation components) required by each application module (e.g according to its application domain).

 [React Redux library](https://react-redux.js.org/) is reused as implementation model of client-side data layer.

+The [Redux Toolkit](https://redux.js.org/introduction/why-rtk-is-redux-today) is used as recommended in place of legacy using of redux core package.

 [Developer documentation](https://create-react-app.dev/) can be use as support for implementation.

 ## COMPONENTS PACKAGE